pick-up-a-drop-of-water/Machine-Learning-Notes/README.md

 3. Retrain your models on a regular basis on fresh data (automate as much as possible).

 :smile:Back to [the eight main steps!](#Checklist-for-Machine-Learning-project)

-:tada: :tada: :tada: **Congratulations, you have seen all of the checklist!**
+:tada: :tada: :tada: **Congratulations, you have seen all of the checklist!**:checkered_flag: :checkered_flag: :checkered_flag: